protocol7/javaenv/README.md

 ## Support

-javaenv currently only support Mac OS X. Linux will be supported.
-Support for Windows should be doable.
+javaenv supports Linux and Mac OS X. Support for Windows should be doable but is not on my roadmap.

 ## Installation